hubertdang/fire-drone-swarm/.github/pull_request_template.md

 ## Description

-Replace this with a summary of the change and which issue is fixed.
-Include relevant motivation and context.
-List any dependencies that are required for this change.
+* list your changes here

 ## Type of change

 - [ ] Bug fix
 - [ ] New feature
 - [ ] Refactor
-- [ ] Enhancement
 - [ ] Test

 ## Testing information

+Replace this with information on how you tested your changes here.
+Maybe include the log if that helps show what works.

 If additional unit tests were required, did you add them?
 - [ ] Yes
 - [ ] No

-If updates to existing unit tests were required, did you update them?
+All unit tests pass?
 - [ ] Yes
 - [ ] No

-New and existing unit tests pass?
-- [ ] Yes
-- [ ] No

-Replace this with any additional testing info.
-This might include steps you took to make sure you didn't break anything else

 ## Checklist:

-- [ ] I formatted my code (there's a built-in reformatter in IntelliJ - mentioned in README.md)
+- [ ] I formatted my code
 - [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have confirmed documentation (UML diagrams) are up-to-date
+- [ ] If new unit tests are required, I opened an issue for them